Retirement Villages Act 1999

 Housing Legislation Amendment Bill 2022

 This bill supports two housing reforms: enabling the Homes for Homes charitable donation scheme to operate in Queensland, and improving financial transparency in retirement villages.
-Homes for Homes allows property owners to voluntarily donate a small percentage of their sale price to fund social housing, while the retirement village changes give residents better access to financial information about how their fees are spent.
+Homes for Homes allows property owners to voluntarily donate a portion of their sale price to fund social and affordable housing.
+The retirement village changes give residents better access to financial information about how their fees and charges are spent.

 27/10/2022· PASSED with amendment· Hon L Enoch MP